 St Swithin’s Day if it be fair, for 40 days it will rain no more.

 Watch this little video clip of the rain lashing against the window, driven by the wind with nothing to stop the full force of the weather coming off the sea.
 Granted, it was filmed in February and not July, but we have seen weather just like this many times in the middle of summer!

-Sometimes the jet stream flows smoothly for weeks or even months, and with a bit of luck will head off the lows above Scotland, leaving nice weather for the UK.
-Some years it drops south to create a disturbed and wet season.
+Sometimes the jet stream flows smoothly for weeks or even months.
+With a bit of luck it will head-off the lows which form above Scotland, leaving nice weather for the UK.
+However, in some years it drops southwards to create a disturbed and wet season.

 A more probable story is that the legend is a pagan one, where European saints are credited with an almost identical influence on the weather.

 Riding his four tusked albino elephant he might be more able to create sunshine than us lesser mortals seem able to, so that we could enjoy better summers here on the Fylde Coast!Or maybe rain over the sea and on the window is more likely….